 This post contains affiliate links.

 When it comes to ride-on cars for kids, Power Wheels are one of the most popular options.
 The excitement that kids get from these ride-on toys can be infectious for the whole family.
 However, like most things that involve adventurous children, Power Wheels can get dirty pretty quickly.
-So, how can you wash your Power Wheels without damaging it?
+So, how can you wash your Power Wheels without damaging them?

+Can you wash power wheels?
 You can effectively and safely wash your Power Wheels with a bucket of soapy water, a bucket of clean water, and a cloth.
 By avoiding a hose or other spraying method, you will be able to protect the sensitive battery compartment and clean your Power Wheels without ruining it.

 In the rest of this article, we will explore why Power Wheels are water-sensitive and what that means for you.
-We will also go over step-by-step instructions to wash your Power Wheels and get it shining without causing any damage.
+We will also go over step-by-step instructions to wash your Power Wheels and get them shining without causing any damage.

 Why Be Careful When Washing Power Wheels?

 When it comes to water and Power Wheels, the two generally do not go together.
 If water enters the battery or electrical components, the Power Wheels will likely stop working properly.
 This happens as these components can get corroded or rusted when exposed to water.
-If you want to keep your Power Wheels running properly, you have to be careful with how you choose to wash it.
+If you want to keep your Power Wheels running properly, you have to be careful with how you choose to wash them.

 Step-by-Step Guide To Safely Wash Power Wheels